Meet the team

 Marianne has thirty years of experience working as an animal advocate both in the UK and Aotearoa.

-She holds a Batchelor’s degree in Life Science, specialising in Ecology, from the University of West London and a Master’s in Marine Biology from Bangor University in north Wales.
+She holds a Bachelor’s degree in Life Science, specialising in Ecology, from the University of West London and a Master’s in Marine Biology from Bangor University in North Wales.

 Marianne ran her own business for over 20 years in Auckland, as a Neuromuscular Therapist and Mind Coach.
 She spent four years as a Therapeutic Massage Diploma tutor at Wellpark College and worked for three years as the Executive Officer of industry body Massage New Zealand.

-She has worked with several animal organisations including as a researcher and campaigner for the National Anti-Vivisection Society in London, and as a Campaigns Manager and then Head of Campaigns with SAFE for Animals.
-Marianne also spent seven years on the governance board of SAFE.
+She has worked with several animal organisations, including as both a researcher and campaigner for the National Anti-Vivisection Society in London and as a Campaigns Manager and then Head of Campaigns with SAFE.
+Marianne spent seven years on the governance board of SAFE.

 Mona Oliver